 This is but speculation, but if indeed Timna was rejected, I could imagine her teaching her son to harbor hatred against the nation of Israel.

 In our congregations and communities today, how often do we show genuine love and welcome to newcomers?
+Are we careful to ensure that children learn to love and model forgiveness and kindness?
 I had a conversation today with a homeschool mother who shared sentiments with me that the other “Christian” homeschoolers in the area do not demonstrate a welcoming attitude whatsoever.
 How often are we each guilty of making others feel unwelcome when they so very much would like to be a part of what we are doing?
 We must repent for our inhospitable actions and take notice when we are unwittingly contributing to someone else harboring resentment.